rhjacobsen/CN_workshops/README.md

 GNS3 is said to run on the Windows, Linux and the MacOS platform.
 It supports virtualization with VMware, Virtual Box and Hyper-V technology.
 The guide below brings you through the installation on Windows 10 using Hyper-V virtualization.

+The installation process is as follows:

+1. Download GNS3 GUI and install on your local machins (Windows, Linux, MacOS)

+Detailed installaction guide for Windows:

 - [Installation guide (Windows 10 and 11)](https://github.com/rhjacobsen/CN_workshops/blob/master/Workshops/Installation_guide.md)

 You may want to consult the [FAQ](https://github.com/rhjacobsen/CN_workshops/blob/master/Workshops/FAQ.md) for hints.